 The containers handled at the Port have increased from 166,600 Twenty-foot Equivalent Units (TEUs) in 2006 to 297,612 TEUs in 2015.
-The 2015 Strategic Plan for the North Carolina State Port Authority indicated the objective to increase this volume of containers to 530,000 TEUs by 2020.
-The Port is currently evaluating different investments to increase its capacity to handle containers, and take advantage of the CSX rail http://savethecape.org/stcwp1/wp-content/uploads/PDFs/2015%20Strategic%20Plan.pdf connection it currently has.
-It is also making in investments to widen and deepen navigable channels in order to accommodate larger ships.
+The 2015 Strategic Plan for the North Carolina State Port Authority21 indicated the objective to increase this volume of containers to 530,000 TEUs by 2020.
+The Port is currently evaluating different investments to increase its capacity to handle containers, and take advantage of the CSX rail connection it currently has.
+It is also making in investments to widen and deepen navigable channels in order to accommodate larger ships22.
 These investments would benefit from the construction of the proposed CSX Intermodal Facility in Rocky Mount, which could serve as a hub to serve markets around the U.S. Therefore, looking into the future it is likely that bulk, breakbulk, and container cargo will increase at Wilmington, and much of this traffic will have origins and destinations in the Triangle Region.